csim/csim.dev/resume/index.md

 ## Hunt Interactive
-Technology Lead - April 2000 to August 2004
+Technology Lead - Apr 2000 to Aug 2004

 * Technical lead responsible for solution architecture and development execution on a variety of solutions: Productivity Portals, Business Intelligence, Data Warehousing, and Business Automation.
 * Acted as mentor to junior developers to provide guidance on emerging technologies and best practices.
 * Responsible for providing technical support to sales and marketing efforts including project planning, new technology evaluation and technology recommendations.

 ## Brightstar Information Technology Group
-Senior Developer & Technology Lead - December 1997 to April 2000
+Senior Developer & Technology Lead - Dec 1997 to Apr 2000

 * Acted as team lead working closely with graphic design staff, project managers and clients to produce numerous successful solutions focused on e-commerce, content management, data collection and automated content delivery.
 * Designed, developed and deployed a content management solution capable of managing hundreds of web site instances each with a customizable templates.
 Supports rich content including images, streaming media and formatted text.
 Developed custom content insertion ActiveX control allowing the site administrator to format and upload content with minimal HTML awareness.